Darkness947/NEON-HUB/reports/phase-8-report.md

   - Added full RTL (Right-to-Left) UI support.
   - Updated `ScrollableRow` to perfectly handle RTL-native scroll physics and negative `scrollLeft` values.

-## Technical Decisions
+## 🧠 Technical Decisions
 - **CSS Porting Strategy:** Rather than simply importing `neon.css` alongside `main.css` (which could cause override conflicts), I analyzed `neon.css` and strategically integrated its keyframes, utility classes, and variables directly into `main.css` and `media.css`.
 This ensures the existing design system scales without breaking.
 - **Error Boundary Implementation:** Used a standard class component for the Error Boundary, as React does not currently support error boundaries via functional hooks.
 - **RTL Scroll Handling:** Standardized RTL horizontal scrolling by measuring the absolute `scrollLeft` position coupled with browser `direction` computation.
 This resolves differing behavior engines (Blink vs Webkit) handle negative scroll values in RTL.
 - **Activity Feed Merging:** Merged and deduplicated reviews and ratings on the frontend inside the Profile component using `Promise.all` across multiple backend API calls, prioritizing the most recent timestamp.
 This prevents duplicate entries when a user both rates and reviews a single media item.

+## ⚠️ Known Issues

+> [!WARNING]
-## Known Issues or Pending Refinements
+> or Pending Refinements
-- None.
+> - None.
 The UI is visually polished, cohesive, natively supports multi-language (LTR/RTL), handles error states, and meets all feature requirements.

 ## Readiness for Next Phase
 - We are fully ready to proceed.